An occupancy sensor

 is being fuelled by the demand in office, healthcare institute and retail spaces.
 Majority of the share is expected to come from North America with the APAC posing a high potential for growth for vendors to capitalize on in the coming years.

 In terms of Occupancy sensor by technology the market has been divided into the following Passive infrared, Ultrasonic, Dual technology and others.
 The Occupancy sensor market has also been segmented by network connectivity Wired, Enocean, Wi-fi, Zigbee, Z wave and others.
 The Occupancy sensor market has also been segmented by coverage <90 degree, 91-180 degree, 181-360.
 The Occupancy sensor market has also been segmented by application Lighting control, HVAC and security surveillance.
 The Occupancy sensor market has also been segmented by operation Indoor and outdoor.

 The Occupancy sensor market has also been segmented by building type Residential, Office, education, industrial, healthcare, retail, hospitality and others.
-The Occupancy sensor market has also been segmented by the following geographies Americas, APAC, Europe and RoW.Following are just a few of the companies that are operating in the Occupancy sensor market.
+The Occupancy sensor market has also been segmented by the following geographies Americas, APAC, Europe and RoW.Sample Companies profiled in this report are:

 - Acuity Brands, Inc.

 - Eaton Corporation PLC

 - General Electric Company